-Essential oils can help relieve depression, reduce stress, and even improve cognitive function after brain injury.
+Essential oils may relieve depression, reduce stress, and promote cognitive function after brain injury.

-There are lots of great options when it comes to books for brain injury patients and their families.
+There are many great options when it comes to books for brain injury patients and their families.
 One of our personal favorites is Over My Head, the story of a doctor’s stunning recovery from brain injury.

 The book, written by the doctor herself, details her incredible recovery journey, showing how she progressed from losing nearly all of her cognitive abilities, to regaining a full and happy life.
 All told with a wicked sense of humor.